 It's quite a leap from breakfast cereal to cheese crackers and vegetarian sausages, but food giant Kellogg's has worked hard to adapt to a changing marketplace.
-Its core market of breakfast cereals came under attack in the 1990s from both competitors and consumers, forcing the group to make repeated attempts to broaden its portfolio with a range of snacks and convenience foods.
-Several of these ventures proved unsuccessful, but the acquisition in 2001 of cookie and cracker maker Keebler finally delivered a long-awaited boost to sales.
-At the same time, the group unveiled a barrage of high quality, premium priced cereal variants and innovative snack products.
-More recently, though, recessionary pressures have persuaded some shoppers to trade down to lower-priced private-label alternatives.
-Kellogg's made a bold new move into the broader savoury snack market in 2012 with a deal to acquire Pringles from P&G. See also:
+Its core market of breakfast cereals came under attack in the 1990s from both competitors and consumers, and in 1999 Kellogg's was overtaken as America's top breakfast food company by arch rival General Mills.
+This forced the group to acknowledge that it had been outflanked in the fiercely contested breakfast market, and it set about regaining its stride.
+Careful attention to core brands and a barrage of high quality, premium priced cereal variants helped Kellogg's regain its #1 position in the US by 2003, although the two companies remain fierce competitors.
+At the same time, the group set about broadening its portfolio with a range of snacks and convenience foods.
+More recently, though, recessionary pressures and another wave of changing consumer tastes have created major new challenges in the traditional cereal sector.
+This prompted Kellogg's to make a bold new move into the broader savoury snack market in 2012 with a deal to acquire Pringles from P&G.

 Which agencies handle advertising & marketing for Kellogg's?
 Find out more from Adbrands Account Assignments

 Who are the competitors of Kellogg's?
 See Food Sector index for other companies and brands